 Museum Signage Systems

-We are world leaders in the design and manufacture of gallery equipment.
-Our core business is museum and art galleries but we also work actively with architects, universities, schools, and art centers.
+We are leaders in the design and manufacture of museum products.
+Much of our business is with museum and art galleries but we also work actively with architects, universities, art centers, restaurants, and shopping malls.

 Museums vary widely in size, style, and subject matter, creating a wide range of display needs.
 Museums prefer a quality product that is also aesthetically pleasing and does not draw attention away from the object(s) being displayed.
 The products should be easy to use, have clean lines and fit in with the museums design.